William-Rohm/MailSimUserGuide/README.md

 - An Outlook-compatible email server

-  * You will need to create a separate email environment for running MailSim, including a set of test users in the global address list and some distribution groups – see [Provisioning an Outlook-compatible email server].
+  * You will need to create a separate email environment for running MailSim, including a set of test users in the global address list and some distribution groups – see [Provisioning an Outlook-compatible email server](#provisioning-an-outlook-compatible-email-server).

   * **Note:**  Do not run MailSim operations in your regular email environment, as the generated traffic can be substantial.